FRC5442/Arm-of-Sauron/README.md

 Honestly, we just hope it works.

 "One word...
 Catapult!". -Literally every 5442 veteran who witnessed the 2016 and/or 2018 season.

+"We might suck, but at least we play good defense!"